OwenFeik/realmview/README.md

 * Layers
     * Select from selected layer first (possibly)
     * Layer opacity
-* Map size
-    * Make map size configurable, as setting on scene, editable from project offcanvas
 * Sprites
     * Use sprite menu to change texture.
     * Change cursor when hovering a sprite or anchor.